jiewwantan/StarTrader/README.md

 The feature selection module (feature_select.py) select about 6-8 features out of 41 OHLCV and its technical data, In total, there are 121 (may varies on different machine as the algorithm is not seeded) and about 36 stock feature data and the rest are context feature data.

-When trading is executed, 121 features along with total asset and unrealized profit and loss will form a complete state space for the agent to trade and learn.
+When trading is executed, 121 features along with total asset, curremt asset holdings and unrealized profit and loss will form a complete state space for the agent to trade and learn.
 The state space is designed to allow the agent to get a sense of the instantaneous environment in addition to how its interactions with the environment affects future state space.
 In another words, the trading agent bears the fruits and consequences of its own actions.

 ### Training agent on 9 iterations
 ![Training iterations][image1]